seanhess/cards2/README.md

 CLIENT-SIZE MODEL WITH SERVER STORE
-[ ] save: updates the properties specified (underscore's pick) [ ] change to use a database
+[x] save: updates the properties specified (underscore's pick) [x] change to use a database

-[ ] decks: are a bunch of items at the same place.
-But they have
+[ ] decks: are a bunch of items at the same place, with the "group" property set [ ] decks: draw a card

 BEST MODEL
 either: